1. POLICY

 2.1 Environmental Health and Safety Manager is responsible for:

-• Scheduling worksite analysis with the employee;
+• Scheduling worksite analysis with the employee upon request;

 • Conducting worksite analysis, including the collection of baseline information;